Marijuana and the Golden State

 Marijuana Laws in California: Collateral Consequences and Racial Disparities

-The task of bringing these data to light is currently being undertaken by the ACLU and the Drug Policy Alliance.
-The data made available so far do suggest that racial disparities persist despite the removal of criminal penalties for marijuana possession.
+The task of bringing these data to light was undertaken by the ACLU and the Drug Policy Alliance.
+The data made available do suggest that racial disparities persist despite the removal of criminal penalties for marijuana possession.
 Despite approximately equal rates of use across racial categories, Latinos and blacks are disproportionately cited for marijuana possession because of over-policing in low-income minority communities.
 For example, of the 1,929 people who received marijuana infractions in Fresno in 2011 and 2012, 52.2% were Latino, 21.3% were black, 19.3% were white, and 58% were under the age of 30.
 According to U.S. Census data for the city of Fresno, the city is 47% Latino, 8% black and 50% white.
+In Los Angeles, in 2010, despite comprising less than 10 percent of the Los Angeles population, blacks received 25 percent of the marijuana possession citations, while whites, who represent nearly a third of the Los Angeles population, were underrepresented and received only 20.5 percent of the marijuana possession citations.
 The troubling outcome is that black and Latino Californians are more likely to be ticketed for marijuana possession but also tend to be economically disadvantaged and are more likely to fail to pay the fine.
 Those who fail to pay are charged with a misdemeanor offense, saddled with a life-long criminal record, and hindered by damaging collateral consequences such as ineligibility for college financial aid and basic social services like food stamps and public housing.

 The collateral sanctions placed upon those with a marijuana conviction in California create barriers to a successful and happy life and create more destruction to the marijuana consumer than the drug itself.
 In California, any marijuana conviction, and sometimes even arrest only, results in a 3-year ban from public housing.
 A felony marijuana conviction, meanwhile, results in a lifetime ban on jury service and in a ban or reduced benefits for food stamps or TANF, which is sometimes a lifelong ban.
 This stipulation does not exist for robbery, kidnapping, or murder.
 The Drug Policy Alliance is committed to removing the collateral sanctions associated with convictions for marijuana and other drugs and to the continuing effort to address the racial disparities in drug war policing.